 What if I need a service not covered by CMSP?

 In some situations your doctor may want you to take a certain drug or receive a service that requires additional authorization.
 When this is the case, your doctor will need to submit the appropriate pre-service review form to Advanced Medical Management for medical services that require prior approval.
 Your doctor will need to submit a Medication Request Form (MRF) to MedImpact for medications that require prior authorization.

 Can I get CMSP for services received before I applied?

-Beginning June 1, 2016 applicants for CMSP may request one month of “retroactive” CMSP coverage.
-Applicants should talk with their eligibility worker about applying for this coverage.
+Applicants for CMSP may request one month of “retroactive” CMSP coverage.
+Applicants should talk with their county eligibility worker about applying for this coverage.

 What else should I know?